pkseniya/optim/docs/applications/A-Star.md

 |Dijkstra’s Algorithm (also called Uniform Cost Search) lets us prioritize which paths to explore.
 Instead of exploring all possible paths equally (like in [Breadth First Search](#breadth-first-search)), it favors lower cost paths.|_________________________![](https://upload.wikimedia.org/wikipedia/commons/2/23/Dijkstras_progress_animation.gif)

 ## Greedy Best-First-Search
-With Breadth First Search and Dijkstra’s Algorithm, the frontier expands in all directions.
+In Breadth First Search and Dijkstra’s Algorithm, the frontier expands in all directions.
 This is a reasonable choice if you’re trying to find a path to all locations or to many locations.
 However, a common case is to find a path to only one location.
 Let’s make the frontier expand towards the goal more than it expands in other directions.
 First, we’ll define a **heuristic function** that tells us how close we are to the goal.
 E.g. on flat map we can use function like $$H(A, B) = |A.x - B.x| + |A.y - B.y|$$ , where **A** and **B**  are nodes with coordinates **{x, y}**.
 Let's consider not only shortest edges, but also use the estimated distance to the goal for the priority queue ordering.
 The location closest to the goal will be explored first.